BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 # Tips

+- Coding
+  - Use Dictionary to manages the parameters
+  - 20 lines per function
+  - Unit test.

 - Focus on logic.
 No library (except IO and math).
 - Understand the problem and the benefits gained in selecting a particular strategy or tools.
 Focus on the trade offs.
 Consider Pro and cons among many different factors, such as: